duhirsch/MoveEdr/Readme.md

 ```

 ## Long Story
 Some programs have a feature which prevents even local administrators from uninstalling or disabling them.
-Most of the times these are AVs/EDRs which prompt you for a deactivation password, even when you are administrator.
+Most of the time these are AVs/EDRs which prompt you for a deactivation password, even when you are administrator.

 Here is a trick to disable them by moving files and folders around so that they can not be started on the next boot.